KennySinners/guild-collection-api/README.md

 Guilds-Collection-API

-An API to make your life simpler with getting guilds.
+An API to make your life simpler with getting guilds and their props.

 How our API works: